akveo/react-native-ui-kitten/docs/src/articles/guides/getting-started.md

 # Getting Started

-This guide will help you to initialize application with UI Kitten from a scratch.
+This guide will help you to initialize the application with UI Kitten from a scratch.
 If you have an existing code base, refer to the [Manual Installation](guides/getting-started#manual-installation).

 <hr>

 ## New Apps

-This guide will help you to init application using UI Kitten template project.
-First, make sure you have latest React Native CLI installed:
+This guide will help you to init an application using UI Kitten template project.
+First, make sure you have the latest React Native CLI installed:

  ```bash
 npm un -g react-native-cli && npm i -g @react-native-community/cli npx